mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 **<IC_NAME> - <BOARD_NAME> (<BOARD_VENDOR>) - \<INTERFACE>**

-Where,
+Which includes,
   - **IC_NAME** - The name of the integrated circuit on the external board. (e.g.,: SSD1306)
   - **BOARD_NAME** - The name of the external board.
 (OLED W Click)
   - **BOARD_VENDOR** - External board vendor. (e.g.,: Mikroe, Sparkfun, Adafruit, etc.)
   - **INTERFACE** - Optional parameter to indicate the communication interface in case the SDK extension implements multiple drivers for the same device with different interfaces. (e.g.,: SPI, I2C)

-Although, the drivers were mainly developed and tested with the **<BOARD_NAME>** external board, in most cases they should work with other boards using the same IC too.
+Although, the drivers were mainly developed and tested with specific external boards, in most cases they should work with other boards using the same IC as well.

  **Example**

- SSD1306 - Micro OLED Breakout (Sparkfun) - I2C driver was developed and tested with Sparkfun Micro OLED Breakout board; however, it can work (it may require changing the I2C address/display resolution in the configuration by the display board) with most of the OLED displays are available on the market controlled by the SSD1306 display controller.
+ SSD1306 - Micro OLED Breakout (Sparkfun) - I2C driver was developed and tested with Sparkfun Micro OLED Breakout board.
+However, it may be compatible with most OLED displays available on the market, which are controlled by the SSD1306 display controller.
+To achieve compatibility, changes to the I2C address or display resolution in the configuration by the display board may be required.

 ## Integrate new mikroSDK 2.0 Click drivers

-The Third-Party Hardware Drivers extension provides one-click solution for tested hardware drivers allowing you to integrate 25+ hardware drivers into your project with ease.
+The Third-Party Hardware Drivers extension provides one-click solution for tested hardware drivers allowing you to integrate 30+ hardware drivers into your project with ease.

-Besides the tested hardware drivers, the extension provides a peripheral driver wrapper to connect easily the mikroSDK 2.0 Click drivers with Silicon Labs GSDK.
+In addition to the tested hardware drivers, the extension also provides a peripheral driver wrapper to connect easily the mikroSDK 2.0 Click drivers with Silicon Labs GSDK.

-If you're not afraid to do some extra development, thanks to the developed wrapper, over 1,100+ hardware drivers can be added to your project from the mikroSDK 2.0 Click library.
+If you are not afraid to do some extra development, thanks to the developed wrapper, over 1,100+ hardware drivers can be added to your project from the mikroSDK 2.0 Click library.
 This will accelerate the design phase and provide you with a greater level of customer self-serve support.

-This chapter is aimed to guide you to integrate a hardware driver from the mikroSDK 2.0 Click library using the wrappers from the *mikroSDK 2.0 SDK - Peripheral Drivers* components.
+This chapter is aimed to guide you in integrating a hardware driver from the mikroSDK 2.0 Click library using the wrappers from the *mikroSDK 2.0 SDK - Peripheral Drivers* components.

-Supported peripherals so far
+Currently, the following peripherals are supported:
    - ADC
    - Digital I/O
    - I2C